osg-htc/docs/docs/data/xrootd/install-gateway.md

 typically distributed among actual storage resources.
 In this document we focus on using XRootD as a simple layer exporting an underlying storage system (e.g., [HDFS](/data/install-hadoop.md)) to the outside world.

+!!! note
+    The OSG only supports XRootD gateway installations on EL7 hosts

 Before Starting
 ---------------